 Charles Marnham is the retired Senior Minister of St. Michaels, Chester Square, in central London, was a member of the General Synod of the Church of England and a Prebendary (Canon) of St. Paul’s Cathedral.
 In over thirty years of ministry, he has also served churches in the industrial north-east of England.
 After a degree in law from Cambridge University, he studied theology at Durham University.
 He has strong links with the Anglican Church in Tanzania.

 Michael McClenahan is the vice chairman of the BibleMesh Board.
-He is an Irish Presbyterian Minister and Professor of Systematic Theology at Union Theological College in Belfast.
+He is an Irish Presbyterian Minister and Principal and Professor of Systematic Theology at Union Theological College in Belfast.
 He has degrees in Jurisprudence, Theology, and Ecclesiastical History from the University of Oxford, where he wrote his doctoral dissertation on the theology of Jonathan Edwards.
 He is the author of Jonathan Edwards and Justification by Faith (Ashgate, 2012).

 The BibleMesh Institute affirms the inerrancy and full trustworthiness of the Holy Scriptures and stands in continuity with the Ecumenical Councils of the Christian Church.
 BibleMesh upholds a theological framework as set forth in the following statement from the Universities and Colleges Christian Fellowship (U.K.).